swcarpentry/python-novice-inflammation/_episodes/06-func.md

 > > ## Solution
 > > Attempting to define the `numbers` function results in `4.
 SyntaxError`.
 > > The defined parameters `two` and `four` are given default values.
 Because
 > > `one` and `three` are not given default values, they are required to be
-> > be included as arguments when the function is called and must be placed
+> > included as arguments when the function is called and must be placed
 > > before any parameters that have default values in the function definition.
 > >
 > > The given call to `func` displays `a: -1 b: 2 c: 6`. -1 is assigned to